lucastan96/video2bitmap/README.md

 # video2bitmap
-Simple Python code to convert videos into bitmap frames
+video2bitmap is a simple Python code to convert videos into bitmap frames.

+## Required Libraries
+'''
+moviepy
+'''